leventelist/ham_hat/README.md

 The GPS is needed for APRS and time synchronization.
 There is an onbard RTC to have some redundancy.

+## Placing variants

+There are a few components that mounted or unmounted depending on particular application.

+### HT radio

+When this device is used with a handheld radio, that has a PTT and mic input (Like the FT-4X), mount C108 and R116.
+Please note that the value of R116 might vary based on the actual transceiver used.

+If used with a radio that has separate input for audio and PTT, mount a 0 Ohm resistor to C108.
+You might also leave C108 as a capacitor (22uF), but it is not really needed.

+C108 and R116 is placed on the layout that it can be mounted or replaced after everything else is mounted too.
+All you need is the dismount tha cooling fan.

+### High bandwidth audio

+If you want to have direct access to the audio interface of your radio, you can leave T101 and T102 unpopulated and short JP102 and JP103, JP104.
+Please note that you will loose GND separation as well.

 ## Mechanics